 Details of work placements

 The firm offers a structured two-week placement for up to ten students in June/July of each year.
 We limit the number of places in order to give students a really 'hands-on' experience, normally in two differing areas.
 This enables you to get involved in a variety of work, with a variety of people, giving you the opportunity to really get to know the firm, its collaborative culture and the work it does.
-Applications should be made online from around mid October 2020.
-We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline of 31 January 2021.
+Applications should be submitted by 15 January 2023.
+We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline.